hxidrix/mepco-ticket-management/README.md

 The suspended consumer uses the same development-only password.
 It can sign in only to the restricted account portal, read the recorded suspension reason, submit an appeal or support request, and see account-support responses.
 All ticket and operational APIs recheck the current database status and remain blocked until a supervisor or administrator approves the appeal or otherwise reactivates the account.
 The seed also includes an inactive account and eight fictional tickets covering all important workflow states.

+The table describes a freshly seeded database.
+Demo-account status is intentionally mutable through account governance, so a long-lived local XAMPP database may differ after testing. `db:seed` is idempotent and does not undo governance decisions; use the destructive `db:reset` command only when you deliberately want the original fictional baseline back.

 ## Method A: Docker Compose

 Prerequisites: Docker Desktop/Engine with Compose.
 Docker uses host port `3307` for MySQL so it can coexist with XAMPP on `3306`.